xiaoyanhao/resume/README.md

 1. Download and install dependencies.
 ```
 npm install
 ```
 2. Fill your resume data in `data.yaml`

-3. Generate your static resume page.
+3. 3.
+Generate your static resume page.
 ```
 gulp
 ```

 # Deploy
-Deploy your resume page in your github gh-pages easily.
+Deploy your resume page in your github pages easily.
 ```
 gulp deploy
 ```

 # License